CESNET/metacentrum-user-docs/docs/advanced/mount-storages/index.md

 **Your machine does not have MetaCentrum /etc/krb5.keytab file and you will use your user ticket**

-Create kerberos ticket (`kinit`) before mounting the volume.
+Create kerberos ticket (`kinit username@META`) before mounting the volume.
 You must create the ticket as a root because system volume will be connected as a root too.
-In this way, it is necessary to set `rpc.gssd` to search your ticket, not the system one, see bellow.
+In this way, it is necessary to set `rpc.gssd` to search your ticket, not the system one, see below.
 Ticket must be renewed every day.

 **Your machine does not have MetaCentrum /etc/krb5.keytab file and you will create one-purpose file /etc/krb5.keytab**